Guidelines on sustainability aspects in the awarding of GRC funding

 Aspects of academic sustainability

-UZH is committed to transparent career and decision-making paths and enables early career researchers to plan their careers in the best possible way.
-Doctoral and postdoctoral researchers should receive the best possible support to develop their skills in line with their ambitions and to flourish in an intellectually stimulating environment.
-UZH promotes a culture of appreciation and recognition of diversity and supports early career researchers in various possible career paths.
+UZH is committed to transparent career paths and decision-making processes, enabling early career researchers to plan their careers effectively.
+Doctoral and postdoctoral researchers should receive optimal support to develop their skills in line with their ambitions and to thrive in an intellectually stimulating environment.
+UZH fosters a culture of appreciation and recognition of diversity and supports early career researchers across a range of potential career paths.

-In doing so, early career researchers are responsible for effectively planning their own academic career path.
+Early career researchers are responsible for effectively planning their own academic career path.
 Please note that a clear understanding of how your current research project fits within the context of your career plan and academic discipline is also a relevant dimension for GRC award decisions.
-Consideration of a number of questions may provide guidance to you and us here:
+Consideration of several questions may guide you and us here:

-• Is the GRC Career or Short Grant the appropriate funding instrument?
+- Is the chosen GRC Grant the appropriate funding instrument?